Schneider Children's Medical Center of Israel: History

 On October 29, 1991, the Schneider Children's Medical Center of Israel was founded on the hospital grounds, the largest such facility in Israel.
 It opened to the public in April 1992.
 It spans an area of 35,000 sq. meters.
 It was named after two major benefactors, Irving and Helen Schneider.
 It was designed by Marvin Bostin and Jerry Switzer.

+In 2025, the center opened the Bibas Family Playroom, named in honor of Ariel and Kfir Bibas, who were kidnapped in the Nir Oz attack and killed.